-Madeline L'Engle is the same inspiration with her fiction and her journals.
+Madeline L'Engle and C. S. Lewis are the same inspiration with their fiction and journals.
 Modern authors that I like to read now, that inspire me to hold true to write what's in my heart are Dee Henderson who writes great mystery/romance, Charles Martin--Wrapped in Rain had me from the very beginning; Karen Ball--A Test of Faith really touched home and gave me courage to write with honest emotions--not making it pretty or ugly just to sell the story.
 Mary Higgins Clark writes a good mystery and doesn't use all the profanity and gratuitous sex to sell her novels--those are just a few I can think of off the top of my head.
 There are a lot of really good authors out there.

 8) Q: Any advice for aspiring authors?
 A: Write!
 Share if you have the desire, don't take critiques too personally, use them to better your craft, find a writer's group you can work with, and did I say--Write?!

 10) Q: Your setting for the Hilldale series is in Mid-Missouri, is this a co-incidence?
-A: No, I lived and loved the rural small town life for nearly thirty years near the Missouri town where Mom's family was born and raised, and several of them lived out their lives in this small town--some of them gracious enough to allow me to use their names in DAN.
+A: No, I lived and loved the rural small town life for nearly thirty years near the Missouri town where Mom's family was born and raised, and several of them lived out their lives in this small town--some of them gracious enough to allow me to use their names in STORM OVER HILLDALE.
 My mom, Mary Towne, passed away September 5th, the day my novel was pre-released.
 I'm honoring her by using her name as a major character in HOME TO HILLDALE, book two in my HIlldale Series.
-She loved reading, and read DAN while it was still "in the works" giving me some really good input.
+She loved reading, and read STORM OVER HILLDALE while it was still "in the works" giving me some really good input.